 Here are the Chromatic solfeggiated syllables: (Si or Ti can be used for the 7th note of a scale.
 Lowered by half-step, they would be say or tay)

-Do Di Re Ri Me Fa Fi Sol Si La Li Si Do
+Do Di Re Ri Me Fa Fi Sol Si (or Ti) La Li Si (or Ti) Do

-Do Si Say La Lay Sol Say Fa Mi May Re Rah Do
+Do Si (or Ti) Say (or Tay) La Lay Sol Say Fa Mi May Re Rah Do